saucelabs-training/demo-js/testrunner-toolkit/cypress/README.md

 More information about Cypress and writing Cypress tests can be found [here](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)

-## Sauce Labs saucectl info
+## Sauce Labs Testrunner Toolkit info
-More information about the Sauce Labs saucectl can be found [here](https://docs.saucelabs.com/testrunner-toolkit/index.html)
+More information about the Sauce Labs Testrunner Toolkit can be found [here](https://docs.saucelabs.com/testrunner-toolkit/index.html)

 ## Examples: